ugurakkurt/eventAnalyse/README.md

 For client-server connection, Gin is used in this API.
 Gin is a HTTP web framework written in Go (Golang).
-It features a Martini-like API with much better performance -- up to 40 times faster.
+If your data is big, processing time is important and here Gin serves you well with its performance.
+It is simple to learn how Gin works but hard to master.
+It has a huge community of followers and it is a mature framework having a development history of 2 years which probably makes it almost bug free Via Gin framework you can render your plots into your web-page easily unlike some other HTTP frameworks like Mux.
+This app requires parsing parameters from URL and it is easy to parse parameters with Gin.
+Gin has the same philosophy like httpRouter as it is built on top of it which makes its performance better thanks to fast data passing between middlewares.
+So if performance is everything for you, Gin can serve you well.

-Before running the API, firstly create a database in MySQL explicitly.
+Having told why I chose Gin, now, before running the API, firstly create a database in MySQL explicitly.
 Then give the name of the database, MySQL username and password in  const variables section of createTables.go file.
 Also make sure that you are using port 3306 in MySQL.
 If that port is used by another application in your computer, you can change the port name in const variable list as well.
 Also 3232 port is used in the connection between client and server using Gin framework.
 If another application is using that port in your computer, you need to change that port in const variables sections in both client and server package.

 Now your server is ready to go.
 You can run the server.
 Gin-gonic creates the environment and port connection.
 When